|

 RHP good vs. Righty Hitters, a LHP good vs Lefty Hitters, Reverse RHP and LHP

 also?
 Is this because you hope your starters will do most of the work?
+If you have a rotation

 of ace starters who